 “There is now no condemnation for those who are in Christ Jesus” (Romans 8:1).

-It is important for those of us who are born again Christians, to know that there is a huge difference between the conviction of the Holy Spirit and the condemnation of the enemy of our faith, because it can affect how we approach life.
+It is important for those of us who are born again Christians, to know that there is a huge difference between the conviction of the Holy Spirit and the condemnation of the enemy of our faith.
+It can affect how we approach life.

 Please, let there be no confusion.
 The Holy Spirit works to convict us to push away from the ensnarement of sin (doing that which is wrong) and towards God in freedom.
-The condemning spirit of the enemy of our faith works to push us away from God in shame and condemnation, so we are more prone in hopelessness, to continue to do what we should NOT.
+The condemning spirit of the enemy of our faith works to push us away from God.
+This is done in shame and condemnation, so we are more prone in hopelessness, to continue to do what we should NOT.

 “There are two feelings we can experience after we’ve sinned.
 One is conviction and the other is condemnation.
 Conviction is from the Holy Spirit, prompting us to confess and be restored to fellowship so God can continue to bless us.
 Its purpose is to draw us closer to God.
 Condemnation is from Satan, trying to convince us that we’re no good, and that God will never forgive us.
 It’s purpose is to keep us away from God by making us feel guilty.

 “As soon as we confess our sins, we’re forgiven and the sin is forgotten as God immediately purifies us from all unrighteousness (See: 1 John 1:9).
 Any bad feelings we have after that are feelings of guilt that come from Satan.